AndrewQuijano/Treespace_REU_2017/README.md

 [![codecov](https://codecov.io/gh/AndrewQuijano/Treespace_REU_2017/branch/main/graph/badge.svg?token=DG1IUGC12E)](https://codecov.io/gh/AndrewQuijano/Treespace_REU_2017)

 ## Installation
-This code has been tested on Ubuntu 20 LTS.
+This code has been tested on Ubuntu 22 LTS.
 Upon downloading the repository, run the installation script to obtain all the required packages.
-This code is written using Python 3.7.

-When you download the repository, you need to add the executable flag to install.sh.
-Also, you will need to convert the file into UNIX format by using:
+When you download the repository, run the following command `bash install.sh`
-`*dos2unix* install.sh`

-## Usage - Metrics on Adjacency Lists/Newick Graphs
+## Usage — Metrics on Adjacency Lists/Newick Graphs
 I would like to thank Professor van Iersel for this [link](http://phylnet.univ-mlv.fr/recophync/networkDraw.php) containing phylogenetic networks we used to test the code in the [Phylo](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/Phylo) directory.
 The name of the text file will identify the paper it came from to cite if you use these as well.
 Please note, I had to use the newick format *with internal node names*, so I can easily convert this into a DAG in networkx to be compatible with the algorithms.

 Run the test cases to ensure the metrics work [on pre-defined graphs](https://github.com/AndrewQuijano/Treespace_REU_2017/tree/main/Graph), run: